anonymous6291/encryptor/README.md

 # Note
 * Encryption or decryption of drives is currently not supported.
 * Programs were successfully tested on latest versions of Windows 11 and Linux on 31st December 2024.
-* Currently there is no support for older versions of OS.
+* At present, there is no support for older versions of OS.